DriesDD/python-workshop/readme.md

 Python files end in `.py`.

-It can be run using `python3 example.py`.
+They can be run in the terminal / command prompt with `python3 example.py`.

 If you don't have an IDE (Integrated development environment, a coding application) I would recommend downloading VSCode which is free and works on every platform.
 It has many extensions, install the Python extension.